Mug shot proposal pits privacy versus the right to know

 ALBANY, N.Y.
-(AP) — New York’s governor doesn’t want state police to routinely release mug shots of criminal suspects, or arrest booking records about exactly what they are accused of doing.
+(AP) — New York’s governor doesn’t want state police to routinely release mug shots of criminal suspects, or booking records about exactly what they’re being arrested for.

 Democratic Gov. Andrew Cuomo’s proposal is the latest by states aimed at curtailing the so-called “internet shaming industry”— websites that claim to be able to remove embarrassing information such as booking mug shots from the web for a fee.

-Note: This story has been corrected to show the NYPD spokeswoman’s name is Devora Kaye, not Kaye Devora.